Thanks to everyone that helped make the 2018 National Conference such an outstanding event, with special thanks to all our supporting partners.

-This year's event will challenge, inspire and provoke your thinking on how we can best work towards a just society; philanthropy’s role in our evolving democracy; maximising impact and working across sectors to achieve sustainable systemic change.
+Themed 'Purpose: Is it enough?' this year's program debated the options and choices within philanthropy as well as the tensions and challenges.
+The conference was designed to challenge, inspire and provoke thinking on how we can best work towards a just society; philanthropy’s role in our evolving democracy; maximising impact; and working across sectors to achieve sustainable systemic change.

-Three global leaders will share their philanthropic journeys, challenges and hard-won insights: Larry Kramer (William and Flora Hewlett Foundation, USA), Fred Blackwell (The San Francisco Foundation, USA) and Danielle Walker Palmour (Friends Provident Foundation, UK), as will visionary Australian Philanthropy Leaders, Allan English, Audette Exel AO, Ian Darling AO and more.
+Three global leaders shared their philanthropic journeys, challenges and hard-won insights: Larry Kramer (William and Flora Hewlett Foundation, USA), Fred Blackwell (The San Francisco Foundation, USA) and Danielle Walker Palmour (Friends Provident Foundation, UK), as will visionary Australian Philanthropy Leaders, Allan English, Audette Exel AO, Ian Darling AO and many more.

 When: Wednesday & Thursday, 5-6 September 2018 (two days)

 Venue: Grand Hyatt Melbourne

 With a dynamic mix of keynote presentations, panels, in-conversation sessions, smaller concurrent working sessions and networking drinks, there were more opportunities than ever to learn from leaders in the field, share experiences with peers and build philanthropic networks.

 There was also an array of Pre-conference Masterclasses and workshops on the day prior to the conference – Tuesday 4 September at the Grand Hyatt.